Emrik-North/Legends_of_Valheim_Modpack/README.md

 * Add [Cartography](https://valheim.thunderstore.io/package/Advize/CartographySkill/) mod, because it can enforce server-side configs unto clients.
 * Add [ServerBuddy](https://www.nexusmods.com/valheim/mods/1386), and config the whitelist file.
 * Add [SkipSleep](https://valheim.thunderstore.io/package/R1NS3/SkipSleep/)?
 Supposedly it works if only installed on server, and it can allow us to skip nights during tournament matches and such.
+* Replace [ExtendedDaytime](https://www.nexusmods.com/valheim/mods/38) with Aedenthorn's [DayCyle](https://www.nexusmods.com/valheim/mods/98)?
+Since ED does funky things to lighting and clocks can desync.
+Plus, Aedenthorn's mod is more recently updated by 5 months.

 ### 1.1.3 - Backpacks and Adventuring Update!